Lakeland, Florida Therapists

 The mental health of Polk County is a leading cause of concern for residents in Lakeland, Florida.
 Like many other places, Lakeland has issues with substance abuse and a lack of access.
 The rate of chronic disease is of particular concern.
 This is significant because those with chronic diseases often also experience mental disorders.
 This is one way the mental health needs of the Lakeland community are unique.

 There is also a shortage of care in Lakeland.
-This comes from a combination of lack of funding and a shortage of mental health care services.
+This comes from a combination of a lack of funding and a shortage of mental health care services.
 This is another unfortunate roadblock in helping residents access treatment.
 Many people already are unable to access care because of money or a lack of health insurance.

 The state of Florida received a “D” grade for its residents’ mental health and access to quality care.
 However, in Lakeland in 2007, 87.1 percent of adults said that their mental health was good.
-The average number of poor mental health days reported in a 30-day period was 3.4.
+The average number of poor mental health days reported in 30 days was 3.4.
 That does not mean there is not a significant segment of the population with mental health needs.
 More recent reports show that residents consider mental health and a lack of care to be top concerns in Lakeland.

 Rates of mental illness among teenagers are also rising.
 Among teenagers between ages 12 and 17, 7.63 percent reported a major depressive episode in the past year.
 The number rose to 7.97 percent among people aged 18 to 25 and dropped to 5.92 percent among people over age 25.